 The input control determines how much electricity the heater will take from the grid during the coming night, and hence how much stored heat will be available the following day.
 So you need to set the output dial according to how much heat you want now, and the input dial according to how much heat you think you will need tomorrow.

 If a heater runs out of heat in the evening while you still need it, or if the weather gets colder, you may need to turn the input dial up.
 If the weather gets warmer, or the heater never runs out of heat in the evening, you can probably save money without getting cold by turning the input dial down.

 Turn the output dial to zero before you go to bed or go out, so you’re not wasting energy overheating empty rooms.
 You can do this about an hour before you go to bed, as it will take a while for the heater and room to cool down.

 When summer comes and you don’t need the heaters any more, turn them off at the wall, not just by turning the dials to zero.
 You will need to turn them on again the day before you need the heating to come back on.

 Modern storage heater systems include on-board room thermostats.
 Similar to a central heating room thermostat, this thermostat helps keep rooms at a comfortable temperature.

 When the air in the room dips below a set temperature, the storage heaters will release heat until that temperature is reached.

 Your room thermostat should be set to the lowest comfortable temperature - typically between 18 and 21 degrees.

-Most systems have a second, smaller heating element at the top of the immersion cylinder, activated by a boost switch.
-Use this to heat a small amount of water at expensive peak times during the day.
+Most systems have a second, smaller immersion heating element at the top of the cylinder, activated by a boost switch.
+Use this to heat a small amount of water if required at expensive peak times during the day.